matthewgream/BluetoothTPMS/README.md

 The device (an inexpensive Tyre Pressure Monitoring System) emits 7 bytes in the manufacturer data field of its advertisement.

 It's simple to decode and store this data, other than the 16 bit checksum which is of an unknown algorithm.
+This is an example output below.
+Note the MAC address will vary depending on vendor.
+You can typically view 2-3 bytes of the address in the application (e.g. SYTPMS).

 ```